fermitools/jobsub_lite/README.md

 ## Credentials

 This version of jobsub is expected to deal with SciTokens credentials; and will use the new ifdhc getToken call to fetch them, which in turn will call the htgettoken utility.
-Current thinking is that production accounts will have special production tokens pushed to them, and the utility will not have to get those tokens.
+Production accounts will have special production tokens pushed to them via the Managed Tokens Service, and this utility will not have to get those tokens.

 ## Command line parsing